c3g/GenPipes/README.md

 ```bash
 pip install c3g-genpipes
 ```
-Or from a GitHub clone:
+Or from a GitHub clone, after downloading the repository as mentionned above:
 ```bash
 cd genpipes
 pip install .